Through Early Yellowstone Buy now!

 Adventuring by Bicycle, Covered Wagon, Foot, Horseback, and Skis (2016)

-List price: $29.95, bulk discount available.
+List price: $29.95, discount off 3 or more.
 See our order information page.

 A beautiful anthology of stories about travel to Yellowstone from 1871, just before the park was set aside, until the time when autos were allowed into the park in 1916.
 Accompanied by newly discovered nineteenth-century art and maps both historic and modern.
 The writers include Ray Stannard Baker, Anne Bosworth Greene, Elwood (“Billy”) Hofer, Nathaniel P. Langford, and Frank D. Lenz.